Vanlalzawma: Education

-He was educated in Pachhunga University College and North-Eastern Hill University (NEHU)and has completed his Education in MA History.
+He was educated at Pachhunga University College and North-Eastern Hill University (NEHU) and has completed his Education in MA History.

 Career

-He served as lecturer in Hrangbana College and was elected as President of Young Mizo Association (YMA), the largest NGO in Mizoram.
+He served as lecturer at Hrangbana College and was elected as President of the Young Mizo Association (YMA), the largest NGO in Mizoram.

 Politics

-He is a member of the Mizo National Front and has represented the Mizoram constituency in the Lok Sabha since 1999.
+He is a member of the Mizo National Front and represented the Mizoram constituency in the Lok Sabha from 1999 to 2009.
 He was a member of the following committees.